kunalbadnagre/March-22-Batch-JavaScript-Project---JavaScript-Project---8uwtrwzpa7he/README.md

 # html-css-js-project-boilerplate

-This is jsva script project of Tip calculator.
+This is java script project of Tip calculator.